-Certain assets of the various funds are required by resolutions and ordinances to be set aside and used for specific purposes; thus, they are not available to be used for general operations.
-When both restricted and unrestricted resources are available for use it is the government's policy to use restricted resources first, then unrestricted resources as they are needed.
+Certain assets of the various funds are required by resolutions or ordinances to be set aside and used for specific purposes; thus, they are not available to be used for general operations.
+When both restricted and unrestricted resources are available for use, it is the government's policy to use externally restricted resources first, then unrestricted resources - committed, assigned, and unassigned - in order as needed.